terceiro/debci/docs/HACKING.md

 If your code passed the appropriate tests, you will see that there are no failures reported by rspec.

-# testing Debian packages with vagrant
+# Development environment with vagrant

-First build the packages locally:

-    $ make deb

-Then bring up the vagrant virtual machine:
+Bring up the vagrant virtual machine:

     $ vagrant up

+After that, the system should be properly setup.
+To run the tests, enter the VM (`vagrant ssh`), and from there:

+    $ cd /vagrant
+    $ make test

+To run the system:

+    $ foreman start

-This will install the locally-built packages into the vagrant box, and setup lighttpd to serve the web UI at http://localhost:8080/ from your host machine.
+The web UI will be available at http://localhost:8080/ from your host machine.

-If you make changes to the packages and want to update them in the virtual machine, just do:

-    $ make deb
-    $ vagrant provision